cloudoperators/greenhouse/docs/architecture/monitoring.md

 ## Observability in Greenhouse

 Greenhouse provides a suite of *Plugins* which consist of pre-packaged configurations for monitoring and logging tools.
-These *Plugins* are designed to simplify the setup and configuration of observability components, enabling users to quickly deploy and manage monitoring and logging for their Greenhouse-onboarded Kubernetes clusters.
+These *Plugins* are designed to simplify the setup and configuration of observability components.
+It enables users to quickly deploy and manage monitoring and logging for their Greenhouse-onboarded Kubernetes clusters.

 The following *Plugins* are currently available: